 The deadlines below indicate when we must have a completed application which includes a detailed online application and all reference forms completed and received by AIA Application Services.
 This could take 4-6 weeks to accomplish so you’ll want to be sure to start the process well before the deadline.

-March 1 for "Kingdom Called" training hosted by AIA in Xenia, OH (mid-April; three days)
+March 1 the training hosted by AIA in Xenia, OH (mid-April; three days)